 Take your time and wander slowly throughout the Galleria dell’Accademia or Uffizi Gallery without feeling rushed with a queue behind you.
 Without having to wait so much time in line to enter or make your way through different museums and attractions, your trip really opens up with a lot more time to experience the city.

 What better way is there to spend a cool day in the Tuscan capital than by passing time with a wine tasting?
-Some of the world’s most loved wines come from the Tuscan region so you’re in the prime spot to taste them from the source.
+Some of the world’s most loved wines come from the towns of the Tuscan region so you’re in the prime spot to taste them from the source.